sonalnarkhede/DSND_Term1/projects/p2_image_classifier/README.md

 - Train the image classifier on your dataset
 - Use the trained classifier to predict image content

-This project uses PyTorch and the torchvision package; the Jupyter Notebook walks through the implementation of the image classifier and shows an example of the classifier's prediction on a test image.
+This project uses PyTorch and the torchvision package; the Jupyter Notebook (Image Classifier Project.ipynb) walks through the implementation of the image classifier and shows an example of the classifier's prediction on a test image.
 The classifier was also converted into a python application which could be run from command line using "train.py" and "predict.py".